aws-samples/aws-lex-web-ui/README.md

 - Ability to programmatically configure and interact with the chatbot UI using JavaScript

+#### New Features in version 0.14.15
+- Fixed text input focus issues on IE11 after pressing enter to send request.
+- Added new Iframe API entry points to deleteSession and startNewSession for fine grain control of Lex sessions

 #### New Features in version 0.14.14
 - Added css to resolve message-text width issue in IE11.
 - Disabled text input components when the UI is performing Lex postText processing (sending / receiving)